Orphanages (Homes for Children)

 Children in the orphanage are brought up in a special way.
 Humanist principles are followed in the orphanage.
 Non violence, indiscrimination and love for human being irrespective of caste, sex, religion and economic background are the main concepts they learn.

-The children are going to school in the day time and are taking care of by the tutors in the orphanage the rest of the time.
-As well a Primary School (for children between 5 and 10 years old) as a High School (up to the age of 17) are close to the orphanage.
-For the smallest children a nursery school is available at the orphanage.
-Free time is spend on homework and playing.
+The children are going to school in the day time and are taken care of by the tutors in the orphanage the rest of the time.
+A Primary School (for children between 5 and 10 years old) is located in 1.5 kms.
+The Primary School children from the orphanage go to this school by a van.
+A Higher Secondary School (for children between 11 and 17) is located close to the orphanage.
+The children go to this school on foot.
+50 girls are staying in the orphanage.

 The Bookfeeding Project

 The Bookfeeding Project was funded in 2013 by Beatrice Barco, an Italian volunteer who worked for AID India back in 2011 and returned with many ideas to improve the organization.

 The Project, still managed by Beatrice with the help of other volunteers, is supported by AID India and aims at providing abandoned kids with English books and textbooks in order to create a furnished library in the orphanages of Sathankulam and Virudhunagar.
 The Project was born thinking at all those second-hand books, unused old electronic devices (PCs) and outworn clothes that people store up in their houses and that they are unable to give away.
 Things that would help us improving the facilities of the orphanage.

 We would like to stress on the fact that The Bookfeeding Project survives on private donations: we are an initiative which does not receive financial support by the local authorities or any typology of religious institution.
 We chose the hard path but we do not regret it!

 The staff is made up by people from different cultural backgrounds and religious beliefs that joined up together to help others.
 For free.